xhx2/BENG183_final_paper/Final_paper.md

 ### scImpute correctly imputes the dropout values of 892 annotated cell cycle genes in 182 embryonic stem cells (ESCs) that had been staged for cell cycle phases (G1, G2M and S)

 These genes are know to modulate the cell cycle and are expected to have non-zero expression during different stages of the cell cycle.
 Before imputation, 22.5% raw counts of the cell cycle genes are zeros, which are highly likely due to dropouts.
 The data are normalized by sequencing depths instead of ERCC spike-ins.
-After imputations, most of the dropout values are corrected, and true dynamics of these genes in the cell cycle are recovered （Figs 4 and 5）.
+After imputations, most of the dropout values are corrected, and true dynamics of these genes in the cell cycle are recovered (Figs 4 and 5）.

 <img src="figure4_ESC_heatmap.png" width="1000">